kuroko-lang/kuroko/README.md

 try:
     foo() # I didn't provide one!
 except:
-    print "oh no, there was an exception: " + exception
+    print "oh no, there was an exception: " + exception.arg
-# → oh no, there was an exception: Wrong number of arguments (1 expected, got 0)
+# → oh no, there was an exception: foo() takes exactly 1 argument (0 given)
 ```

 Exceptions can also be generated from code: